 Amtrak Wilmington Car Shops 1 and 2

-Amtrak’s goal is to upgrade these historic shops to create a modern workshop space that includes office facilitieswith a test laboratory and a multi-use lunch/meeting/training room, an electrical shop storage/warehouse with a layout and staging area, and warehouse space for a Material Control Storage area.< Back to Projects
+Amtrak’s goal was to upgrade these historic shops to create a modern workshop space that included office facilities with a test laboratory and a multi-use lunch/meeting/training room, an electrical shop storage/warehouse with a layout and staging area, and warehouse space for a Material Control Storage area.< Back to Projects